giuliodondi/kOS-Shuttle_OPS1/README.md

 ### 2EO GREEN

 Early in this mode, a bailout is the only outcome.
-Later in the mode, an ECAL or Bermuda landing might be possible
+Later in the mode, an ECAL or Bermuda landing might be possible.

 - Active after **2EO BLUE** until either **2EO DROOP** or **Single-engine TAL**
 - The trajectory is less lofted and might already be descending for late aborts